Reviews

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002

-This entry in the well-written ‘Our Presidents’ series provides an overview of Zachary Taylor’s life, a mention of his early years on the Kentucky frontier, his actions in driving Native Americans from their lands and his bravery in the Mexican War.
-The text also covers View →
+This entry in the well-written ‘Our Presidents’ series provides an overview of Ulysses S. Grant’s life, early years in many locations and his role in the Civil War.
+A variety of photographs show his family, his wife and children, Grant’s relationship with Lincoln, View →

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002

-This entry in the well-written ‘Our Presidents’ series provides an overview of Abraham Lincoln’s life, early years on the frontier in Indiana, Kentucky and Illinois, his rise in law and politics, his preservation of the Union after the Civil War, and a quick mention of… View →
+This entry in the well-written ‘Our Presidents’ series provides an overview of Grover Cleveland’s life, early years in New Jersey and New York, his rise to the governorship of New York, and his leading of the Mugwump Party.
+The text also covers Cleveland’s efforts View →

 A noteworthy review of Our Presidents from Children's Literature on January 1, 2002